Chalazion Removal in Miranda

 What Is a Chalazion?

-The eyelids contain rows of small oil glands — the meibomian glands — whose secretion forms the oily outer layer of the tear film.
-When one of these glands becomes blocked, oil builds up inside it and the surrounding eyelid tissue becomes inflamed.
-The result is a firm, round, usually painless lump within the body of the lid.
-Chalazia can occur in the upper or lower lid and are sometimes multiple.
+The eyelids contain rows of small oil glands — the meibomian glands — that supply the oily layer of the tear film.
+When one blocks, oil builds up and the surrounding tissue becomes inflamed, leaving a firm, round, usually painless lump in the body of the lid.
+Chalazia are more common in people with blepharitis or meibomian gland dysfunction (MGD), and in associated skin conditions such as rosacea, because these keep the gland openings obstructed.

 Is It a Chalazion or a Stye?

-A chalazion is what often follows.
-The acute infection settles, but the gland remains blocked, and a firm painless lump persists in the body of the lid.
-Unlike a stye, a chalazion is not painful and not infected — it is a sterile, slow-resolving inflammatory lump.
-This is the kind of lid lump that may eventually need a procedure if warm compresses do not clear it.
+A chalazion is often what remains afterwards: the infection settles, but the gland stays blocked, leaving a firm, painless, non-infected lump deeper in the lid.
+This is the kind of lump that may need a procedure if warm compresses do not clear it.

 Can a Chalazion Heal Without Surgery?

-Chalazia that are going to settle this way usually do so within four to eight weeks of consistent treatment.
-If a lump has been present for more than six to eight weeks, is large, or is causing significant cosmetic or functional concern, it is time for a procedure.
+If a lump has been present for more than six to eight weeks, is large, or is bothering you cosmetically or functionally, it is reasonable to consider a procedure.

 How Is a Chalazion Treated?

-Dr Hunt offers two in-rooms procedural options for chalazia that have not settled with conservative treatment.
+A/Prof Hunt offers two in-rooms options for chalazia that have not settled.
 The right choice depends on how long the lump has been there and what is inside it.

 Steroid Injection (Triamcinolone)